Alfred Nash Patterson Grant Application & Guidelines

 Acknowledgement of Choral Arts New England

-All published materials and announcements regarding your project must give credit to CHORAL ARTS NEW ENGLAND with references such as the following: “This project is supported in part by an Alfred Nash Patterson Grant from Choral Arts New England.”
+All published materials and announcements regarding your funded project must give credit to CHORAL ARTS NEW ENGLAND with references such as the following: “This project is supported in part by an Alfred Nash Patterson Grant from Choral Arts New England.”
 For example, if your project consists of a concert or other performance, this or a similar statement should appear prominently in your concert program book and advertising.
-Full acknowledgment guidelines will be sent with the notification of grant approval, and are also available on the web site.
+Full acknowledgment guidelines will be sent with the notification of grant approval and are also available on the web site.
 Please see the full guidelines for grant acknowledgment.

 If Your Project Should Change

 Applications are approved based on the information provided therein.
-Any substantial changes in a funded project from its description in the grant application must be approved in writing by Choral Arts New England, or grant funding may be rescinded in whole or in part.
+Any substantial changes in a funded project from its description in the grant application must be approved in writing by Choral Arts New England, or else grant funding may be rescinded in whole or in part.
 If a project cannot be completed during the period for which it was funded, normally the grant would be returned and the applicant encouraged to re-apply (without prejudice) in the following year.
-Please notify us promptly should changes be necessary so we can work with you.
+Please notify us promptly if changes become necessary so we can work with you.

 Project Report